censeoproject/censeoproject.github.io/home.markdown

 # About

 ## Project Overview
 Our goal is to design a Medical Inventory System that can keep track of medical suplies on current and future NASA space missions.
-This system is designed to be automated and foolproof, making it easy for the astronouts to keep track of piils, creams, and
+This system is designed to be automated and foolproof, making it easy for the astronouts to keep track of piils, creams and such.
+The way we do this is quite simple on face value but there are quite a few moving parts for it all to work in sync.
+First there is an inventory system running on a computer that has the database of all the medical items stored on it, then if an astronaut needs a medical supply, they get the device holding the one they need, and whatever they dispence gets sent directly into the inventory database.
+See "Pill Dispenser for a more detailed explanation of the system.

 ## Project Members